Alyson Reed

-Alyson Reed is an American dancer and actress, best known for appearing as Cassie in A Chorus Line (1985) and Ms Darbus in the High School Musical trilogy (2006–2008).
+Alyson Reed is an American dancer and actress, best known for appearing as Cassie in A Chorus Line (1985) and Ms. Darbus in the High School Musical trilogy (2006–2008).

-Life and career
+Early life

+Reed was born and raised in Anaheim, California.
+She graduated from Anaheim High School in 1976.

+Career

 Reed made her Broadway debut in Dancin' in 1978.
+At 20, she joined the national touring production of Pippin.
 Additional Broadway credits include Oh Brother, Dance a Little Closer, Cabaret, A Grand Night for Singing, and Marilyn: An American Fable.
 She was nominated for the Tony Award for Best Featured Actress in a Musical for Cabaret at the 42nd Tony Awards in 1988 and the Drama Desk Award for Outstanding Actress in a Musical for Marilyn in 1984.
 In 1992, she starred opposite Michael O'Keefe in the national touring company of A Few Good Men in the role of Lt.
 Cmdr.
 Joanne Galloway, and also toured as Cassie/Val in A Chorus Line, and Catherine in Pippin.
 She has numerous regional credits and can be heard on various cast albums.

 Reed portrayed Cassie in Richard Attenborough's film adaptation of A Chorus Line, and she also appeared in the comedy Skin Deep with John Ritter.

+In 1990, Reed relocated to Los Angeles.
 Her many television credits range from: Modern Family, Mad Men, Grey's Anatomy, Bones, Matlock, L.A.
 Law, Murder, She Wrote, Frasier, Law & Order, Without a Trace, ER, Judging Amy, Chicago Hope, The X-Files, CSI: Crime Scene Investigation, Nip/Tuck, Crossing Jordan, Numb3rs, Boston Legal, NYPD Blue and Desperate Housewives.

 She became known to younger viewers for the role of Ms. Darbus in the popular Disney Channel movie High School Musical and its sequels High School Musical 2 and High School Musical 3: Senior Year.

 Reed lent her voice to the video game Diablo III, providing the voice of the witch Adria.